LukeSmithxyz/grb/README.md

 ## Notes and Contents

 - I/II Samuel and I/II Kings are named with their English titles despite the fact that in Greek they are respectively I-IV Kings.
 This is simply because the interface is in English and is supposed to be consistent with `kjv`.
-- Ezra and Nehemiah are "included", but are categorized as 2 Esdras as with the Septuagint.
-This is simply to prevent breaking up the book as it appears natively in the Septuagint, although I might add an entry for Ezra and Nehemiah as separate books later.
+- What are in some versions the books Erza and Nehemiah are in the Septuagit 2 Esdras.
+However these books/verse can be accessed via either possible name.
 - Apochrophal and Deuterocanonical books included, including:
 	- 1 Esdras
 	- Judith